Introductory workshop, January 2023

 The training workshop will be delivered via the internet using Zoom software that enables participants to interact with the instructor during lectures and exercises.

 The workshop will be delivered in 10 two-hour sessions.
 Each session will consist of an interactive lecture, a computing exercise analysing distance sampling data sets and a concluding question and answer session discussing principles and technical details of the session.
 Sessions will take place weekdays over a two week period.
 Note: In addition to the daily Zoom session, we expect participants to devote time each day outside these sessions to work on the practical exercises.
-Questions arising outside of the Zoom session will be answered either by email or during the next scheduled Zoom session.
+Questions arising outside of the Zoom session will be answered either by email or during the following Zoom session.

 When participants have registered, further details will be provided regarding: